I’ll admit that I was a true skeptic before I tried Rodan + Fields Lash Boost. I assumed I was destined to live a life of short lashes.

 I’m still a natural born skeptic though, so I didn’t really bother until one day…

-I was out walking the dogs and saw Christie out in the neighborhood.
+I was out walking the dogs and saw my friend out in the neighborhood.
 I casually asked her about the Lash Boost and if she thought it really worked.
 YES! she exclaimed.
 She had been using it for a few weeks and already noticed growth.
 She showed me her lashes without any makeup on and I dreamed of having long, gorgeous lashes like that.

 So we made a deal.

-Christy sold me the Rodan + Fields Lash Boost at cost and I promised to give it a go and tell you what I honestly thought about it.
+She sold me the Rodan + Fields Lash Boost at cost and I promised to give it a go and tell you what I honestly thought about it.
 And I thought I’d give you a few of my own before/after pics.

 What to know about Rodan + Fields Lash Boost

 You’re not going to get long lashes overnight.
 If you’re like me, you go to the gym once and then step on the scale imagining that you’ve instantly lost that extra 10 pounds.
 As much as we wish it, that’s not how it works.